ECO PRO

 Components:

-• Module 5: Coral Reef Ecology and Conservation picks up where the OEI online course, Cited Under the Sea, leaves off.
+• Module 5: Coral Reef Ecology and Conservation: A Review of Cities Under the Sea picks up where the OEI online course of the same name leaves off.
 It provides the in-depth knowledge base ECO PRO Trainers need to fulfill their role as on-staff subject matter experts.
 Discussions involve not just the science but also the social and economic aspects that provide a full understanding of the function, importance, and status of coral reef ecosystems..

 • Module 6: Instilling Attitudes and Best Practices provides practical strategies for implementing sustainable practices in daily operations. it addresses the evolution of environmental attitudes in diving, from outdated practices to modern, responsible wildlife interaction.
 Other key topics include minimizing reef damage through proper mooring systems and reducing diver contact through effective briefings and in-water supervision.
 There is also a section on methods for training divers to be more environmentally responsible.
 It concludes with critical consumer education on reef-safe sunscreen, sustainable seafood choices, and carbon footprint offsetting, while providing comprehensive guidelines for evaluating and improving dive operations' environmental commitments through programs such as Green Fins certification.

-• Module 7: Perfecting the Customer Experience: The Art and Science of Coral Reef Interpretation explains how dive professionals can move beyond “education” (facts and instruction) to “interpretation” that builds an emotional connection—turning satisfied customers into enthusiastic, loyal advocates.
+• Module 7: Perfecting the Customer Experience: From Educator to Interpreter explains how dive professionals can move beyond “education” (facts and instruction) to “interpretation” that builds an emotional connection—turning satisfied customers into enthusiastic, loyal advocates.
 It argues that the industry’s growth problem is driven in part by a lack of environmental understanding and “sense of place,” and that better professional development in marine ecology is essential.
 The presentation outlines principles and models of effective interpretation, emphasizing themes, storytelling, micro-messages, and seizing teachable moments to provoke curiosity, reflection, and ultimately action.
 Practical guidance includes how to structure interpretive interactions and measure success by whether guests say, “I’ll never look at a coral reef the same way again.”

 Your Next Step